Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Add features with contingent values/README.md

 ## Offline data

-This sample uses the [Contingent values birds nests](https://arcgisruntime.maps.arcgis.com/home/item.html?id=e12b54ea799f4606a2712157cf9f6e41).
-It is downloaded automatically.
+This sample uses the [Contingent values birds nests](https://arcgis.com/home/item.html?id=e12b54ea799f4606a2712157cf9f6e41) mobile geodatabase and the [Fillmore topographic map](https://arcgis.com/home/item.html?id=b5106355f1634b8996e634c04b6a930a) vector tile package for the basemap.
+Both are downloaded automatically.

 ## About the data

-The geodatabase contains birds nests in the Filmore area, defined with contingent values.
+The mobile geodatabase contains birds nests in the Fillmore area, defined with contingent values.
 Each feature contains information about its status, protection, and buffer size.

+## Additional information

+Learn more about contingent values and how to utilize them on the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/contingent-values.htm).

 ## Tags

-contingent values, contingent coded values, feature table, geodatabase
+contingent coded values, contingent values, feature table, geodatabase